David Quantick interview: ‘A good romcom is about sparring’

 The comedy writer has put the edgy wit he usually applies to shows such as ‘The Thick of It’ and ‘Veep’ into a charmingly feelgood romantic comedy.
 It turns out he has always loved them, finds Nick Duerden

-Unlikely as it may seem, David Quantick, the writer who once penned comedy sketches for Spitting Image and jokes about paedophiles for Brass Eye, is the very same writer of this year’s most feelgood romantic comedy.
+Unlikely as it may seem, David Quantick, the writer who once penned comedy sketches for Spitting Image and jokes about paedophiles for Brass Eye, is also the writer of this year’s most feelgood romantic comedy.

 Released in time for Valentine’s Day, Book of Love – not to be confused with the 2016 film of almost the same title, The Book of Love, which starred Ted Lasso’s Jason Sudeikis and received a crushing 8 per cent rating on Rotten Tomatoes – is the charming tale of a man and a woman whose initial enmity for one another ultimately softens, like ice cream in the sun, into gloopy attraction.
-It concerns a quintessentially uptight man, in this case a British man, Henry (played with maximum cheekbones by Sam Claflin), the author of a rather stodgy novel called The Sensible Heart which dies an instant death upon its UK publication.
+It concerns a quintessentially uptight man, in this case a British man, Henry (played with maximum cheekbones by Sam Claflin), the author of a rather stodgy novel called The Sensible Heart, which dies an instant death upon its UK publication.
 When the book is a big hit in Mexico, Henry is surprised; he didn’t even know it had been translated.

-He’s duly sent there on a publicity tour, where he is appalled to learn that his book has become, to all intents and purposes, an iteration of 50 Shades of Grey, his translator Maria (Veronica Echegui) having rewritten the boring parts and transformed it into a bonkbuster.
+He’s duly sent there on a publicity tour, where he is appalled to learn that his book has become, to all intents and purposes, an iteration of Fifty Shades of Grey, his translator Maria (Veronica Echegui) having rewritten the boring parts and transformed it into a bonkbuster.
 A sample line now runs: “They were naked, magnificent.
 They made love like two dragons exploding in the flames of a volcano.”

 In many ways, Book of Love does everything a solid romcom should do.
 Henry and Maria spend much of the film bickering and squabbling and standing very close to one another.
-Close your eyes, and it could be Cary Grant stuttering all over Katherine Hepburn in Bringing up Baby.
+Close your eyes, and it could be Cary Grant stuttering all over Katharine Hepburn in Bringing up Baby.

 “A good romcom means great dialogue,” says Quantick, on Zoom from his home in Hastings.
 “It’s part of a long tradition.
 Ever since Shakespeare’s Beatrice and Benedick, or whatever they were called (in Much Ado About Nothing), a good romcom is about sparring.
 Two people who fancy each other and spar is funny.
 Two people who want to go to bed with each other but don’t get on is funny.”